mike-ward/mike-ward.github.io/_posts/2006-08-14-site-rewritten-in-asp-net.md

 ---
 layout: post
-title:  Site Rewritten in ASP.Net
+title: 'Site Rewritten in ASP.Net'
 ---
 I'm back after a week of building a new site.
 If you have been here before you'll notice the site looks a little different.
 I've abandoned DotNetNuke and went to writing in Asp.Net directly.
 Having never done written in Asp.Net before, there was a bit of a learning curve.
 Still, with some effort I was able to produce a new site with most of the content of the old site.